Back to all articles

 1. Core Components of Sprint Training

-2. Frequency & Intensity: Balancing Speed with Stamina
+2. Frequency & Intensity: Balancing Speed and Stamina

-Training four to five times a week, incorporating both cardio and strength training, is essential.
+Training four to five times weekly, incorporating cardio and strength training, is vital.

-Focus on interval training – like cycling at maximum effort for 2 minutes followed by 1-minute rest.
+Focus on interval training – such as cycling at the highest effort for two minutes followed by a one-minute rest.

 Monday: Swim Intervals